CMS modified NCD 169 governing home oxygen coverage, effective March 7, 2026. Here's what billing teams need to do.

 Impact Level High

-Specialties Affected Pulmonology, Internal Medicine, Home Health, DME Suppliers, Respiratory Therapy
+Specialties Affected Pulmonology, Home Health, DME Suppliers, Internal Medicine, Sleep Medicine

-Key Action Audit your qualifying test documentation against the Group I thresholds before submitting home oxygen claims after March 7, 2026
+Key Action Audit your qualifying test documentation against the updated Group I and Group II criteria before billing home oxygen claims after March 7, 2026

 CMS Home Oxygen Coverage Criteria and Medical Necessity Requirements 2026

-Here's the rule that trips up DME suppliers: a DME supplier is not a qualified provider or supplier of laboratory services under this NCD.
-The DME supplier cannot conduct the qualifying oximetry test and use those results to support the claim.
-This prohibition does not apply to blood gas tests conducted by a hospital certified to perform them.
+Here's where billing teams get burned: a DME supplier is explicitly not a qualified provider or supplier of laboratory services under this NCD.
+If your oxygen supplier is conducting or ordering the qualifying test, that test does not satisfy the requirement.
+This prohibition does not extend to blood gas tests conducted by a hospital certified to perform them.

-The qualifying test must happen "at the time of need."
-CMS defines this precisely.
+The qualifying test must be performed "at the time of need."
+CMS defines this carefully, and it matters for reimbursement.

-For inpatient hospital patients, the qualifying test must occur within two days of discharge.
-For patients whose oxygen prescription starts outside a hospital stay, the test must happen during the period when the treating practitioner documents signs and symptoms of illness that oxygen can relieve.
+For inpatient hospital patients, the qualifying test must be performed within two days of discharge.
+Miss that window and you lose the qualifying test's validity for the home oxygen claim.
+For patients whose oxygen prescription originates outside a hospital stay, the test must be performed during the period when the treating practitioner notes signs and symptoms of illness that can be relieved by oxygen at home.

 Group I Coverage Criteria

-At rest: Arterial PO2 at or below 55 mm Hg, or arterial oxygen saturation at or below 88%, breathing room air.
+Rest: Arterial PO2 at or below 55 mm Hg, or arterial oxygen saturation at or below 88%, taken at rest while breathing room air.

-During sleep: Arterial PO2 at or below 55 mm Hg, or saturation at or below 88% during sleep — for a patient who shows PO2 at or above 56 mm Hg or saturation at or above 89% while awake.
-Coverage here is limited to oxygen use during sleep only, and only one type of unit is covered.
-Portable oxygen is not covered under this indication.
-Also covered under the sleep category: a greater than normal fall in oxygen during sleep — defined as a drop in arterial PO2 of more than 10 mm Hg or a drop in saturation of more than 5% — paired with symptoms or signs reasonably linked to hypoxemia, such as cognitive impairment, nocturnal restlessness, or insomnia.
+Sleep: Arterial PO2 at or below 55 mm Hg, or arterial oxygen saturation at or below 88%, taken during sleep — for a patient who shows PO2 at or above 56 mm Hg or saturation at or above 89% while awake.
+Also covered under sleep criteria: a greater than normal fall in oxygen level during sleep, specifically a decrease in arterial PO2 of more than 10 mm Hg or a decrease in arterial oxygen saturation of more than 5%, associated with symptoms or signs attributable to hypoxemia (cognitive impairment, nocturnal restlessness, insomnia).
+For sleep-only coverage, CMS covers only one type of oxygen unit.
+Portable oxygen is not covered in this situation.

-During exercise: Arterial PO2 at or below 55 mm Hg, or saturation at or below 88% during exercise — for a patient who shows PO2 at or above 56 mm Hg or saturation at or above 89% at rest during the day.
-Coverage applies only during exercise and only if supplemental oxygen demonstrably improves the hypoxemia shown during exercise on room air.
+Exercise: Arterial PO2 at or below 55 mm Hg or arterial oxygen saturation at or below 88%, taken during exercise — for a patient who shows PO2 at or above 56 mm Hg or saturation at or above 89% at rest during the day.
+Exercise is defined as either the functional performance of the patient or a formal exercise test.
+In this case, supplemental oxygen is covered during exercise only if oxygen use improves the hypoxemia demonstrated during exercise on room air.

 Group II Coverage Criteria